markjprice/web-dev-net9/docs/errata/improvements.md

 > **Warning!** The preceding command must be entered all on one line, or the container will not be started up correctly.
 In particular, the container might start up but without a password set and therefore later you won't be able to connect to it!
 All command lines used in this book can be found and copied from the following link: https://github.com/markjprice/web-dev-net9/blob/main/docs/command-lines.md

+Also, different operating systems may require different quote characters, or none at all.
+The command line I used on Windows 11 uses single-quotes: '.
+Note this is not a backtick ` or a double-quote ".

 Second, if a reader is unfamiliar with Docker, then they might assume that after starting the container with SQL Server, in Step 3 that the link in the **Port(s)** column is clickable, as shown in *Figure A*, and will navigate to a working website:

 ![Link in Docker for SQL Server container](docker-sql-uri.png)